Can chondromalacia patella grade 2 be cured completely?

 Hello doctor,

 I have been suffering from chondromalacia patella grade 2 for the last four months.
 I got sudden knee pain in both my knees four months ago.
 An MRI was done for both knees this month.
-Currently, I am taking Glucosamine and multivitamins tablets.
+Currently, I am taking Glucosamine and multivitamin tablets.
 I want to know whether I can walk, run, play, climb steps, and trek like before.
+Please help.

 Answered by Dr. Abhilasha A